KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 ## Setup

-We will focus on creating a new project from stratch, which will require a little setup.
+We will focus on creating a new project from scratch, which will require a little setup.
 First, we need to create a new project in a new directory.
 For this, we run `mkdir kilt-rocks && cd kilt-rocks`.